rigetti/grove/docs/qaoa/qaoa_overview.rst

 The package is structured as follows:

-`qaoa.py` contains the base QAOA class and routines for finding optimal rotation angles via the quantum-variational-eigensolver method.
+`qaoa.py` contains the base QAOA class and routines for finding optimal rotation angles via `Grove's quantum-variational-eigensolver method <../vqe/vqe.html>`_.

-The following cost functions come with the package:
+The following cost functions come standard with this package:

 * `maxcut_qaoa.py` implements the cost function for MAX-CUT problems.